Jenny Lens

-Jenny Lens, MFA, is a Los Angeles native and was one of the first photographers to chronicle the early punk rock scene of New York, Los Angeles, San Francisco and London from August 1976 to June 1980.
+Jenny Lens is a Los Angeles native and was one of the first photographers to chronicle the early punk rock scene of New York, Los Angeles, San Francisco and London from August 1976 to June 1980.

 Early life

 Born and raised in Los Angeles to a Jewish family, Lens grew up loving books and art.
-She studied Art at the California State University, Northridge earning her Bachelors in Arts, later going on to earn her Masters in Fine Arts at Cal Arts.
-Not satisfied with contemporary of studies in School Lens pursued studies in art history of the camera and other art movements.
+She studied Art at the California State University, Northridge earning her Bachelors in Arts, later going on to earn her Masters in Fine Arts at California Institute of the Arts.
+Not satisfied with contemporary studies in school, Lens pursued studies in art history of the camera and other art movements.